12+ no-sew DIY Christmas pillows to make with covers and stencils!

 - Jofrid 20″ oatmeal pillow cover with feather insert

 Love a traditional argyle pattern?
 It’s easy to create with this 2-layered stencil!
-To get this argyle pillow look, rotate the diamond colors before adding the thin lines on top.
+To get this argyle throw pillow look, rotate the diamond colors before adding the thin lines on top.

 Argyle pillow video